ilabiad/google-foobar/README.md

 This repository contains my solutions to the problems I encountered on [foobar.withgoogle.com](https://foobar.withgoogle.com/) and a decode.py file that decipher the final message that I received when I finished all the 5 levels.

 What is google foobar ? *"Google Foobar is Google’s secret hiring challenge.
 Google uses this to hire some of the best developers around the globe which they think can be a good match for their organization.
-Many developers in Google have been hired through this hiring challenge"*
+Many developers in Google have been hired through this hiring challenge"* [source:medium article](https://itsmohitt.medium.com/things-you-should-know-about-google-foobar-invitation-703a535bf30f)

 The code is entirely in python and it's tested on python 2.7 since it's the python version used by foobar test environment.